lwesterl/Protopaja_p3/README.md

  - Slave sends data on constant intervals
  - Turns on the sensors and fan to update measurements
+ - Takes mean from the dust measurement
  - Then turns on the radio module and transmits data to the hub
- - After receiving an acknowledgment goes to 'sleep mode' (i.e. turns off sensors and radio)
+ - After receiving an acknowledgment continues to measure dust particles

 ##		Hardware requirements

  - Test version: Arduino Unos for both master and slaves

+ - The own pcbs had ATMega328p Mcus

+ - The final master unit used NodeMcu

  - Dust sensor: DFROBOT SEN0177